Edith’s father, William Freeman, was baptised at Portsmouth in 1858. He married a

 in this book’.
 Probably, it was an injustice to describe her book earlier as a ‘vanity-run’

-with the black book which my mother kept.
+the black book kept by my mother.

 Edith died in March 1965 at Flat 6, 5 Victoria Street, Malvern after a short illness.